sarbhanub/blue-bikes-dataanalysis/README.md

 ### Analyzing available features

-Motivate International, Inc publishes their data each month, so in order to get a time series for 4 years, from Jan, 2019 to Nov, 22 which gives
+Motivate International, Inc publishes their data each month, so in order to get a time series for 4 years, from Jan, 2019 to Dec, 22 which gives
-47 seperate files.
-[As of 11/06/2022, Nov-22 is the last data published.]
+48 seperate files.
+[As of 01/09/2023, Dec-22 is the last data published.]

 * Merging Data in seperate dataframes **by Year** (2019, 2020, 2021, 2022)
 * Extracting the Features from each set.